 Not everyone is as excited about street food as I am, it can be quite scary when you arrive in Asia and it seems like everyone is making something on the corner of the street.
 Which food is safe and isn’t going to sentence you to the loo for most of the evening (food poisoning is violent!).
 Which food will taste the best?
 What if all the street stalls are making more of the same?
 What does it even say on the menu?
 How do I figure out how much it costs?

 1. The first and most important tip, street food is best when not rushed.
 Take your time, observe the street food stalls, walk back and forth and then make a decision.
 Forget about where all the tourist are going, what do they know?
 Look at where are the locals are ordering their food.
 Locals do not forgive, if your food is bad, nobody will order from you.
 If your food is good, they will line up for a long time to have your food.
-Moreover, with a lot of customer, the food will rotate very quickly and you’re almost certain of a fresh meal.
+Moreover, with a lot of customers, the food will rotate very quickly and you’re almost certain of a fresh meal.

 2. This brings me to the second tip, always order your food where the longest line is.
 Don’t have a clue what it is they are serving?
 Doesn’t matter, locals know best and it will be delicious.
 Just make sure it’s not something really weird like baby ducks in their eggs or dog.
 If you are in a country where the locals speak English, like Singapore, ask them where their favorite food is.
 Go there!

 3. Not being rushed is good for another reason, you have a chance to find out what they are eating.
 Go out of your comfort zone by ordering food of which you are not sure what it is.
-That’s why were doing this after all, different combinations of ingredients is why we started this food adventure to begin with.
+That’s why we’re doing this after all!
+Different combinations of ingredients is why we started this food adventure to begin with.
 Don’t be afraid to stare at other people food and point to what they’re having.
 Only five more minutes to culinary heaven!

 4. Are you a vegetarian like me?
 Google the words of what you don’t eat and save a print screen of it on your phone or alternatively write it out/figure out how to pronounce it.
 In this way, they will nod their heads “no” if their stock contains pork bones or pieces of mince.
 Remember that in a lot of countries chicken is not regarded at meat, so you’re best off writing something like “no meat, no chicken”.